Jollywatt/typst-fletcher/src/main.typ

 ///
 /// - label (content): Content to display inside the node.
 ///
+///   If a node is larger than its label, you can wrap the label in `align()` to
+///   control the label alignment within the node.
+///
 /// - inset (length, auto): Padding between the node's content and its bounding
 ///   box or bounding circle.
 ///